simon-ritchie/apysc/docstring_markdowns/apysc/_type/variable_name_interface.md

 **[Returns]**

 - `previous_variable_name`: str
-  - A previous variable name of this instance.
-If that value is not existing, then a blank string will be returned.
+  - A previous-variable name of this instance.
+If that value is not existing, this interface returns a blank string.